mgrand/crypto-shuffle/README.md

 random keys.

 The most secure way to share the key to decrypt a message is to keep it somewhere different than the encrypted message.
+However this creates the challenge of creating a mechanism to manage al of the random key and keeping track of which key goes with which encrypted text.
+The inconvenience of having to do this may be unacceptable.

 If the encrypted message is stored on a blockchain, it may be considered convenient to store the key on the same blockchain.
-In these cases, it is recommended that the key be encrypted with multiple public keys using key sharding.
+In cases, it is recommended that the key be encrypted with the public keys of the parties that you want to share the plaintext with.

+The crypto-shuffle package includes a convenient mechanism for creating a single JSON object that contains the

 ## Key Sharding